 Photo credit: Erin Brown, M.A.
 Studio 20, reporting from Kiev, Ukraine.
 June 2014

 This Fellowship provides support to international journalists who enroll in one of our graduate programs in journalism at the NYU’s Arthur L. Carter Journalism Institute.
+All of our programs are 3 semesters, except for Global and Joint Program Studies and Literary Reportage, which is 4 semesters:

 - Business and Economic Reporting